sungnga/nextjs-furniture-boutique-app/README.md

     - If no token, they are not an authenticated user.
 Hence they should not be able to access certain pages
     - Write an if statement that checks if current user is unauthenticated (no token) and if they are on a protected route (such as /create or /account), redirect the user using the redirectUser helper function
     - Import redirectUser helper function
-    - If current user is authenticated (with token), make a request to get the user's account data with the token
+    - If current user is authenticated (with token), make a request to get the user's account data from token
       - Use the try/catch block since we're making a request to an end point
       - The payload we provide is a little different.
 When it comes to providing a token, we're not going to pass it on a request body.
-If we need to provide a jsonwebtoken(jwt) for authorization, what we're providing is what's known as an authorization header
+If we need to provide a jsonwebtoken(jwt) for authorization, what we're providing is what's known as an authorization headers
       - So within the payload object, we're going to include an object call `headers`.
 This headers has a property called `Authorization` and it's going to be set to `token` that we're getting from cookies object
       - Import axios and baseUrl helper
       - Then specify a url and use axios to make a GET request